noexc/mapview/README.md

 `rttyparser.hs` is the first step of the system.
 It shells out to `minimodem` by using the awesome Shelly.hs library.
-Every time a newline is sent to it, it will attempt to parse it.
+Every time a newline is sent to it, it will attempt to parse the line.
 If it does so successfully, it will convert the data it receives to JSON and save it to a file.

 Future revisions of `rttyparser.hs` could send it to some kind of public message bus instead, along with other telemetry data, so that clients could